imse586/imse586.github.io/syllabus/syllabus.md

 ## What is Canvas used for?

-We have our course Canvas page at <https://canvas.umd.umich.edu/courses/534891>, which will be used for
+Canvas is used for

-- Announcements (We recommend turning on the email notification or checking it often.)
+- Announcements
 - Lecture recordings & other learning materials
 - Homework submissions
 - Project submissions
 - Grades

+Canvas is *not* used for

+- Messaging the instructor
+- Asking assignment-related questions

 ## What is this course about?